 Our School Age Immunisation Service provides immunisations to all school-age children, including those that are home educated and in special education schools.
 These include:

-• MMR for children in Years 8-11 who have never previously had the vaccines, or only had one dose.
+- MMR for school-age children who have never previously had the vaccines, or only had one dose.

 We also offer the BCG (tuberculosis) vaccination for those children and young people that meet the World Health Organisation (WHO) criteria.